owenhaedrich/RoboWaiter/GDD.md

 The most apparent criticism across all the feedback was the camera.
 Players described it as “VERY crazy,” “nauseating,” “too much,” and “hard to see what you’re doing at times.”
 Although a few testers felt the chaotic camera “almost adds to the experience,” the overall feedback was that a more stable or partially-following camera would improve the player experience without totally losing all the chaos the original camera brought.

 Movement and balancing were described as fun but sometimes “too” janky.
 Testers expressed that stopping would sometimes cause the robot to fling back and forth “like one of those spring doorstops.”
 Turning created really wide leans that were hard to correct, and once the robot fell over, some players stated they couldn't get back up.
-Some players enjoyed the difficulty curve these issues created, but others felt it could be more forgiving and better.
+Some players enjoyed the difficulty curve these issues created, but others felt it could be more forgiving.

 Interaction with the plates also raised some issues.
 While the grabbing plates function worked well, placing them back on counters or surfaces was “pretty hard to do.”
-However, this issue is not a real concern, as it serves only as a placeholder for the actual function, which is the player gets within a certain distance from the table and it will automatically be placed down onto it.
+However, this issue is not a real concern, as it serves only as a placeholder for the actual function, which is that the player gets within a certain distance from the table and it will automatically be placed down onto it.
 One player did mention that “the plates spawn a bit too quickly to deliver them fast,” which added unnecessary pressure where we didn’t want and was tweaked for the final prototype.

 Even with these issues, players still expressed the game’s potential.
 A few offered ideas for the game such as, imagining it as “cafe theme” or delivering drinks “in a certain amount of time without spilling stuff.”
 The concept overall is strong, the physics were entertaining, and with improved camera control, UI, and fine-tuned interactions, the game would tick all the boxes of the testers wants and wishes.